bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 to define the local environment.
 For instance a system specific file to send to a legacy system.

-We help you with these configs by providing an accessor to statically configured element configuration via :public-api:`getConfigurationProperty() </ch/ivyteam/ivy/process/extension/impl/AbstractUserProcessExtension.html#getConfigurationProperty()>`.
+We help you with these configurations by providing an accessor to statically configured element configurations via :public-api:`getConfigurationProperty() </ch/ivyteam/ivy/process/extension/impl/AbstractUserProcessExtension.html#getConfigurationProperty()>`.

 .. include:: _programEditor.rst